 To add our variables, we:

-- Click on Environment Variables in the right-hand panel
+- Click on Environment Variables in the sub-nav that opens

 - Add at least four new dummy Key Value pairs (for best results make them unique and memorable)

 (If you need more help, follow our tutorial on the subject)

 On the Environment Variables page, look for the small tag icon next to each variable.
 Clicking this allows you to add one or more tags to each variable.
 For the purposes of this example, let’s just tag half our dummy variables with FOO and the other half with BAR.

 Now that our variables are ready, we need to ensure they’re included in our application.
 To do this, we need to take a fresh Snapshot, so click the button and let Skycap rebuild the app.

 Environment variables typically belong inside the container definition, which in our case means we need to add it the